French reporter kidnapped by jihadi rebels in northern Mali - WTMJ

 But insurgents remain active and extremist groups affiliated with al-Qaida and the Islamic State group have moved from the arid north to more populated central Mali since 2015, attacking targets and stoking animosity and violence between ethnic groups in the region.

-AP writers Carley Petesch in Dakar, Senegal, and Angela Charlton in Paris contributed.
+AP writers Carley Petesch in Dakar, Senegal, and Angela Charlton, Sylvie Corbet and Jeffrey Schaeffer in Paris contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.